 You may be asked to verify your income and high energy usage may remove you from the program.
 When you no longer qualify for either CARE or FERA, you are required to notify SDG&E.

 Apply for either program online here or by calling 877-646-5525.

 What About My Pet?

 The San Diego Humane Society wants to make sure pets are taken care of during the pandemic.
-The organization is distributing more than 70,000 pounds of pet food and supplies to families in need.
+The organization is distributing thousands of pounds of pet food and supplies to families in need.

 I Lost My Health Coverage.
 What Do I Do?

 Covered California has extended its application deadline through June 30 for those who are uninsured.
 Those who sign up for Covered California will have access to private health insurance plans.
 Talk to a certified enroller over the phone by filling out this form.

 Low-income residents may qualify for Medi-Cal, which could allow some to waive premiums and co-pays.
 People can apply online at the Covered California website, through the county's social services department or at a hospital through a qualified hospital provider.
 By applying through a hospital, coverage begins immediately to those that qualify under the conditions found here.

 If you don't have health insurance and feel like you need a screening or treatment for COVID-19 you may be able to waive your fees, the California Department of Public Health (CDPH) said.
 First, check with a local community health center or hospital to see if fees can be waived.
 If not, check if you may be eligible for Medi-Cal or Covered California.

 The CDPH and the San Diego County public health officials urge residents not to go to a clinic or hospital unless absolutely necessary.
 Those that are sick should self-isolate unless symptoms require hospitalization.